Mossman

 Mossman faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.3%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+This indicates a need for targeted educational initiatives to improve this figure.
 Bachelor degrees are the most common at 9.3%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 45.4% of residents aged 15+ holding them - advanced diplomas at 8.1% and certificates at 37.3%.
+Trade and technical skills are prevalent, with 45.4% of residents aged 15+ holding vocational credentials, including advanced diplomas (8.1%) and certificates (37.3%).

 Frequently Asked Questions - Education